eKirad/custom-react-hooks/README.md

 ## Description

-### 1. `useEffectOnUpdateOnly`
+### 1. `useEffectUpdate`

 This custom hook covers the "missing" case of the build-in `useEffect()`[^1] hook of running only if an update occurs.
 That is, `useEffect` with and empty dependency array would run only once (as an effect of) after the initial render.
-The `useEffectOnUpdateOnly` custom hook can be seen as a hook that handles the "opposite" behaviour, namely, applying an effect only once an update (in any of the defined dependencies) occurs.
+The `useEffectUpdate` custom hook can be seen as a hook that handles the "opposite" behaviour, namely, applying an effect only once an update (in any of the defined dependencies) occurs.

 ### 2. `useLocalStorage`